LibrariesHacked/england-librarydata/library-db.md

--- and update the eastings and northings for those postcodes update libraries l set postcode_easting = p.eastings, postcode_northing = p.northings
-from postcodes p
-where replace(p.postcode, ' ', '') = replace(l.postcode, ' ', '')
+-- and update the eastings and northings for those postcodes update libraries l set easting = p.eastings, northing = p.northings from postcodes p where replace(p.postcode, ' ', '') = replace(l.postcode, ' ', '')
-and l.postcode_easting is null
+and l.easting is null
 ```

 ## Geocoding the libraries

 Although all of the libraries have some address data (either a full address or postcode).
-We need coordinates in order to do some of the geographic profiling, and match libraries to particuar areas.
+We need co-ordinates in order to do some of the geographic profiling, and match libraries to particuar areas.
 To do this, we'll need to use a geocoding service such as Open Street Map.
 Where we can't get geocoordinates, we can always fall back on postcodes, for which we have the centre coordinates (centroids).
 That is a little less accurate though as a postcode can span over a wide area.

 - Export the libraries data to geocode it.
 While doing this, create a bounding box to limit the area that we wish to search within.
 This should give the geocoder more to go on, and reduce the number of false matches, which we won't otherwise be able to check.